Mercenaries: Playground of Destruction: Game

 The player is airdropped somewhere over the DMZ, finding the Allied Nations headquarters under artillery attack orchestrated by the "Two of Clubs".
 The mercenary assists AN forces in repelling the attack, destroying the guns and verifies the Two before venturing on to meet the other three factions in play.
 In completing assigned missions for each faction, the player is given intel relating to members of the Deck of 52 in the game world.
 By embarking on these optional missions, the player gathers enough intelligence to unlock the Ace contracts, the theatre of war moving from the Southern Province to the Northern Provinces midway through the game.
-The player finally arrives on the Ace of Spades contract; General Song himself.
+The player finally arrives on the Ace of Spades contract: General Song himself.
 After heavy fighting against Song's remaining forces, the mercenary discovers through the still alive President Choi that Song has acquired the launch codes for his country's nuclear armament, and launches them before the mercenary enters battle with him.

 Depending on the player's actions, there are numerous endings.
 If the player does not abort the nuclear missiles in time, a post-ending news report details that Seoul, as well as several other cities worldwide have been destroyed by the nuclear weapons.
-Furthermore, depending on who the player decided to assist the most, another report indicates that faction assuming control over the North Korean state.
+Furthermore, depending on who the player decided to assist the most, another report indicates that faction is assuming control over the North Korean state.